 11. Check & adjust salt.

 P.S: Don't add too much water in the beginning to cook the potatoes and the cabbage as we want the sukke to be dry in the end.
 Add water little by little whenever required.
 If you add too much water you'll take a lot of time to get the dish dry in the end and the potatoes would be over cooked by then.
 We want the potatoes well cooked but firm.
 Also, as sukke is a dry side dish you don't want it runny in the end.
+But you bet watery sukke will taste great too in case you mess up & as I sais it'll get dry & thicken on cooling. :-)

 Find more Konkani cuisine side dishes here.